drewcrawford/swift-linux/README.md

 ### Q: How large is this image?

-A: 472.2 MB, at the time of this writing.
-125.1 of that is Debian, so the delta of Swift itself is 347.1MB.
+A: 664.6 MB, at the time of this writing.
+125.1 of that is Debian.
 We uninstall all the build dependencies, so I don't know how to make it smaller.

+Note that the distributable `swift-runtime` image is only 187.9 MB.

 ### Q: Do I need this image to run Swift binaries?

 A: Probably not.
-You really only need this image to build Swift programs.
-You should use a volume or a `docker cp` to move the built products into your own image, that does not have Swift installed, for distribution.
+You probably only need the (smaller) `swift-runtime` image for containers that are supposed to contain compiled Swift code.